sciencefidelity/experiments/pixelate/README.md

 ### To do

-- Add a control for the animation speed.
+- Add a control for the animation speed
-- Control the animation speed with gestures.
+- Control the animation speed with gestures
-- Chane th e size of the pixels with gestures.
+- Chane th e size of the pixels with gestures
-- Save image to server and output a URL for embedding.
+- Save image to server and output a URL for embedding
+- Make an animaated clipping path to reveral and hide the original image